wtalioy/MDAD/README.md

 ## 📝 Citation

-If you use MTAD in your research, please cite:
+If you use MDAD in your research, please cite:

 ```bibtex
 @inproceedings{mdad2026,